wwebjs/wwebjs.dev/README.md

 ## Help

-If you experiencing issues with the guide in understaning, please open an issue or ask on [Discord](https://discord.gg/H7DqQs4) for help.
+If you experiencing issues with the guide in understaning, please open an issue or ask on [Discord][discord] for help.

 ## Supporting the project